Skip to main content

 2. Establish key performance indicators for critical elements and processes and evaluate through regular audits, inspections, performance metrics, employee feedback, incident analysis, and benchmarking against industry best practices.

 4. Build a strong safety culture that encourages proactive hazard identification, reporting of near misses, and continuous learning and improvement.
 Robust training programs, competency assessments, job hazard analyses, incident investigations, and lessons learned exercises can all strengthen hazard recognition skills.
-Regular drills, simulations, and scenario-based training can help build confidence in recognizing hazards in abnormal operating situations.
+Regular drills, simulations, and scenario-based training can help build confidence in recognising hazards in abnormal operating situations.

 Insurance indemnity periods